HomeArtists

 artemisia gentileschi lucretia 1621

 The mythic Lucretia’s tale is a little different from Susanna’s.
-She was a virtuous Roman wife, whose beauty aroused an Etruscan nobleman, Sextus Tarquinius, who threatened to kill her if she didn’t yield to him.
+She was a virtuous Roman wife whose beauty aroused an Etruscan nobleman, Sextus Tarquinius, who threatened to kill her if she didn’t yield to him.
 When she refused, he threatened to disgrace her honor by having her killed and placed in bed with a naked slave to prove her supposed adultery to the world.
-Lucretia was therefore coerced into giving in to the rape in her husband’s absence.
-Although she was blameless and pardoned, Lucretia chose death as no unchaste woman should use her example as an excuse for their conscious guilty actions.
-Lucretia thus drew a knife and plunged it into her breast as a sacrifice.
+Lucretia was, therefore, coerced into giving in to the forced encounter in her husband’s absence.

-Artemisia portrays Lucretia on the foot of her bed, in the dark space of her bedchamber.
-Her naked shoulders and breasts are white compared to her surroundings, and the disarray of her clothing indicates that the rape has occurred.
-Once again, the color schemes of greenish-black and dark crimson are juxtaposed with the pure whiteness of her skin and her nightgown.
-Grasping a dagger and her breast, she is postured with her eyes upturned, as if seeking God’s help.
-Her knotted brow, parted lips and the stiffness of her body suggest her emotional and physical turmoil.
+Artemisia portrays Lucretia on the foot of her bed, in the dark space of her bedroom.
+Her naked shoulders and breasts are white compared to her surroundings, and the disarray of her clothing indicates that the assault has occurred.

 rembrandt_lucretia 1666 minneapolis

-Lucretia by Rembrandt, 1666.
+Lucretia, by Rembrandt, 1666.
 Source: Minneapolis Institute of Art, Minnesota

 4. Corisca and the Satyr (1635)